Portugal · 90/180 guide

 For everyday tracking, Passport Pilot is the iPhone app we make — logs every trip, computes the rolling 90/180 window, and one-tap exports to the EU calculator for verification.
 Free download.
 There are other trackers; we mention ours because we built it.
 For decisions that matter, cross-check against the EU calculator.

 Splitting your year between Portugal and the UK?
 Passport Pilot also tracks the UK Statutory Residence Test alongside Schengen days, so you can see both regimes' day-counts at once.
-Local-only, no cloud, no accounts.
+No account, no analytics, no Tarsoul servers — your trips never reach us.